ncdcdev/amazon-kinesis-video-streams-web-viewer/README.md

 **Provide the below responses to the initialization questions:**

+**Note:** In the below, ensure the selected **AWS profile** has a default AWS Region specified to determine where the application will be deployed.

 ?
 Enter a name for the project: **KvsWebViewer**
 ?
-Initialize the project with the above configuration? **Yes**
+Initialize the project with the above configuration? **Y**
 ?
 Select the authentication method you want to use: **AWS profile**
 ?
 Please choose the profile you want to use: **[Select Preferred AWS Profile]**

-**Note:** Ensure the selected profile has a default AWS Region specified to determine where the application will be deployed.

 5) **Add AWS Cognito Backed User Authentication:**
 ```